chevah/geck/README.rst

 Chevah Project Coding Style Guide
 =================================

-This is the source for http://styleguide.chevah.com
+This is the source for http://styleguide.chevah.com hosted via GitHub Pages.

 Pelican is used for generating static pages.
 Blog article generation from